mjo22/cryojax/README.md

 Please note that this library is currently experimental and the API is subject to change!

-The following is a basis workflow to generate an image with a gaussian white noise model:
+The following is a basic workflow to generate an image with a gaussian white noise model:

 ```python
 import jax.numpy as jnp